-The Swiss watch brand has revealed a blingy version of its popular Fortis B-42 automatic “pilot”.
+Fortis has revealed a blingy version of its popular B-42 automatic “aviator”.
 The 2011 Fortis B-42 Stratoliner Chronograph Limited Edition (Ref.
-665.13.19 L.01) is available in a medium-sized black PVD-coated stainless steel case and features lots of 18-karat rose gold elements not only on its dial and case but even on the fixed bezel with the inevitable tachymeter scale.
+665.13.19 L.01) is available in a medium-sized black PVD-coated stainless steel case and features lots of 18-karat solid(!) rose gold elements not only on its dial and case but even on the fixed bezel with the inevitable tachymeter scale.

 There is indeed a lot of real 18-karat gold here.

 The crown and chronograph push-pieces, the hour and minute hands, as well as the small second hand and chronograph central hand, are made of this noble material.
 Even the Arabic numerals and applied hour markers feature a certain amount of gold.

-While clearly helping to increase the overall contrast of the dial (the nighttime legibility is ensured by Superluminova luminous compound that generously applied to hands and hour markers), the elements are also supposed to make the watch more attractive to persons interested in this sort of blingy stuff.
+While helping to increase the overall contrast of the dial (the nighttime legibility is ensured by Superluminova luminous compound that generously applied to hands and hour markers), the elements are also supposed to make the Stratoliner more attractive to persons interested in this sort of blingy stuff.

 Technically, it is the same B-42 with an ETA Valjoux 7750 natural-born chronograph movement beating inside the PVD-treated 42 mm body.
 The caliber is perfectly seen via a display case back covered with a sapphire crystal.

 As with other members of the family, the medium-sized case sits well on most wrists, yet you still should try it before ordering one (I guess, you can always find a less expensive member of the B-42 collection) since its relatively long horns sometimes make the piece a bit uncomfortable to persons with narrower bones.